 Bob was born and raised in Northeast Philadelphia.
 After earning his Bachelor of Science degree in Mechanical Engineering from Penn State University in 2006, he decided to pursue a career in human services.
 Bob initially became involved at PIHN as a field study student while earning a certificate in Human Services from Community College of Philadelphia.
 Bob then joined our staff team in 2012 to open our second network of caring congregations.
 In 2015, Bob earned his certificate in Nonprofit Management from the Nonprofit Center at LaSalle University’s School of Business.
 We are delighted to have Bob helping us continue to grow our program!

-She graduated with a Bachelors in Psychology and Masters in Social work from Temple University.
-She worked for 20 years at the Philadelphia Corporation for Aging (PCA), first as an assessment worker and later as a resource developer and care manager for the Fomiciliary Care program.
+Deborah graduated with a Bachelors in Psychology and Masters in Social work from Temple University.
+She worked for 20 years at the Philadelphia Corporation for Aging (PCA), first as an assessment worker and later as a resource developer and care manager for the Domiciliary Care program.
 Prior to working at PCA, she was one of the founding mothers of Women Against Rape of Montgomery County (now Victim Services of Montgomery County) and served as the Executive Director for 4 years.
 She began volunteering for PIHN through her church, The Unitarian Society of Germantown.
 Later, she completed her internship here and served on the Board of Directors for several years.
 Deborah has volunteered at her church, served as the chair of the religious education as well as the chair of the Service Auction and Member of the Board of Trustees.

 Keyonnee Thalia, M.S.W., L.S.W., Director of Family Services